Blendify/blender-manual/blender_docs/manual/render/freestyle/python.rst

 In the code example above,
 the Chains are recursively split at points of the highest 2D curvature.
 The curvature is evaluated at points along the Chain at a resolution of 5 units.
-Chains shorter than 5 units won't be split anymore.
+Chains shorter than 5 units will not be split anymore.

 Sorting